cdktf/cdktf-provider-aws/docs/volumeAttachment.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/volume_attachment#id VolumeAttachment#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/resources/volume_attachment#id VolumeAttachment#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `region`<sup>Optional</sup> <a name="region" id="@cdktf/provider-aws.volumeAttachment.VolumeAttachment.Initializer.parameter.region"></a>

+- *Type:* str

+Region where this resource will be [managed](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints).
+Defaults to the Region set in the [provider configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#aws-configuration-reference).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/resources/volume_attachment#region VolumeAttachment#region}

 ---